Musk's bitcoin turnaround pleases some Tesla investors

 “As it currently stands, the positive potential of bitcoin remains unproven, but the negatives are very real and present,” he said, citing the environmental concerns as well as those over the use of the currency in financing crime.

 Criminals increasingly demand payment via untraceable electronic means to avoid detection.
-On Friday, for instance, Bloomberg News reported Colonial Pipeline (COLPI.UL) paid hackers a ransom of nearly $5 million in cryptocurrency. read more
+On Friday, for instance, Bloomberg News reported Colonial Pipeline paid hackers a ransom of nearly $5 million in cryptocurrency.

 For Miranda Beacham, head of ESG – Equity and Multi-Asset Group at Aegon Asset Management, which recently sold out of Tesla, accepting bitcoin raises governance risks given its speculative, volatile nature and lack of regulation.